-- Determine the syllable boundaries in a sequence of conjoining jamo characters. - Compose jamo characters into precomposed Hangul syllables. - Determine the canonical decomposition of precomposed Hangul syllables. - Algorithmically determine the names of precomposed Hangul syllables.
+- Determine the canonical decomposition of precomposed Hangul syllables. - Compose jamo characters into precomposed Hangul syllables. - Algorithmically determine the names of precomposed Hangul syllables.

-For more information, see the "Hangul Syllables" and "Hangul Jamo" subsections in Section 12.6, Hangul.
+For more information, see the "Hangul Syllables" and "Hangul Jamo" subsections in Section 18.6, Hangul.
 Hangul syllables are a special case of grapheme clusters.
+For the algorithm to determine syllable boundaries in a sequence of conjoining jamo characters, see Section 8, "Hangul Syllable Boundary Determination" in Unicode Standard Annex #29, "Unicode Text Segmentation."